Writers Write is your one-stop resource for writers. In this post, we give you 60 things for your characters to do when they talk or think.

 When you do this, you show who the character is by the things they choose to do or have to do.
 You also have to think about their body language, because the way a character does something says as much as the words they are speaking as they do it.

 Try to avoid the act of scrolling through cell phones.
 Even if many people do this, it is passive and does not allow for movement, thought, and changes in body language.

-If you are stuck for ideas about what your characters can do when they are thinking about something important or while they are having a conversation, I’ve put together a list of suggestions.
+If you are stuck for ideas about what your characters can do when they are thinking, or while they are having a conversation, I’ve put together a list of suggestions for you.

 60 Things For Your Characters To Do

 - Working on a car or a motorbike.

 - Trying on clothes – at home or in a shop.

 - Taking a dog for a walk.

 - Walking through a museum or art gallery.